mikaelgramont/drawmeakicker/README.md

 ##Install
 Install all bower dependencies.

-Copy `php/constants.conf.php` to `php/constants.php` and adjust `SITE_URL` to match the deployment site domain and path.
+Copy `php/constants.conf.php` to `php/constants.php` and adjust `SITE_URL` and `BASE_URL` to match the deployment site domain and path.
+Set `DEV` to true, otherwise you'll have to set up url rewriting for file versioning.

 Copy `php/dbsettings.conf.php` to `php/dbsettings.php` and set the MySQL parameters to match the host's.